-ANT 2410: Native Peoples of Mexico and Guatemala ANT 3110: Culture and Religion ENG 1290: Religion in Literature GBL 1250: Introduction to Appalachian Studies HIS 3270: Renaissance and Reformation PHI 2600: Philosophy of Religion REL 2130: Religion and Environmental Justice REL 3210: Religion, Peace, and Social Justice REL 2540: Critical Race Theory REL 2940: Socially Engaged Buddhism SOC 2920: Gender, Sexuality and; Religion SOC 3510: Sociology of Religion

-Or other courses, including special topics courses, as approved by the director of the minor.

-3.2.17 - Mathematics

-Faculty: Holly J. Rosson (Chair), Gretchen W. Whipple, Thomas C. Robacker

-The mission of the Department of Mathematics is to serve every student on campus by providing courses that satisfy general education requirements, furnishing course content in support of several majors, and offering a comprehensive program for mathematics majors and mathematics and data science minors.
+ANT 2410: Native Peoples of Mexico and Guatemala ANT 3110: Culture and Religion ENG 2740: Religion in Literature GBL 1250: Introduction to Appalachian Studies HIS 3270: Renaissance and Reformation PHI 2600: Philosophy of Religion REL 2130: Religion and Environmental Justice REL 3210: Religion, Peace, and Social Justice REL 3210: Religion, Peace, and Social Justice REL 2540: Critical Race Theory REL 2940: Socially Engaged Buddhism SOC 2510: Societies in Southeast Asia Or other courses, including special topics courses, as approved by the Director of the minor.
+3.2.17 - Mathematics Faculty: Holly J. Rosson (Chair), Gretchen W. Whipple, Thomas C. Robacker 3.2.17.1 - Program Overview The mission of the Department of Mathematics is to serve every student on campus by providing courses that satisfy general education requirements, furnishing course content in support of several majors, and offering a comprehensive program for mathematics majors and mathematics and data science minors.
 The major requirements guide students in progressing from a procedural/computational understanding of mathematics to a broad understanding encompassing logical reasoning, generalization, abstraction, and formal proof, in accordance with the national standards published by the Mathematical Association of America.
 The faculty seeks to instill in all students an appreciation of the beauty and utility of mathematics, to facilitate improved confidence and ability in their mathematical skills and quantitative literacy, and, most of all, to foster in them a life-long love of learning.

-The goals of the Mathematics and Computer Science Department are the following:

-- 1. To provide all students with an appreciation of mathematics as an engaging field, rich in beauty, with powerful applications to other subjects and contemporary open questions. - 2.
+The goals of the Mathematics and Computer Science Department are the following: - 1.
+To provide all students with an appreciation of mathematics as an engaging field, rich in beauty, with powerful applications to other subjects and contemporary open questions. - 2.
 To furnish all students with essential mathematical skills and hands-on technological experience. - 3.
 To develop majors who are mature in the breadth and depth of mathematical skills as well as mature in mathematical thinking. - 4.
 To enable majors to understand the importance of proof and to demonstrate an ability to communicate mathematical thought both orally and in writing.
 3.2.17.2 - Major in Mathematics, B.A.

 Grades: Students must maintain a minimum GPA of 2.0 in courses that satisfy major requirements.
 Total Credit Hours: Students must earn a minimum of 45 credit hours in mathematics or 41 credit hours in mathematics and 4 credit hours in physics to fulfill the major.
 I. Core Requirements: